cepthomas/SbotPdb/README.md

 - ClientTool automatically connects to the server.
 This means that you can edit/run your plugin code without having to restart the client.
 - ClientTool detects dead server by requiring a response for each command sent.
 - Provides some extra information, indicated by `!`.
+TODO
 - Has some extra commands:
   - `x` exits the client, also stops the server/debugger.
   - `hh` shows an abbreviated help.